Mohanad-eng/Bot_notifier/README.md

 and then right click on the channel and choose channel ID and copy it

-then add it to your code
+then add it to your code in the CATEGORY_CHANNELS dictionary.

 # to run the bot
 open discord server